Frequently Asked Questions

 Daycare provides your dog with socialization and playtime with both other canines and humans.
 It also provides physical, intellectual, and emotional stimulation and contentment.
 At Raising Canine’s daycare, it also allows your dog to be able to get outside in our large back area, throughout the day, to play and/or relax in the sunshine and/or snow.
 It also gives your beloved pooch that much needed pee and poop time.
-Lastly and most importantly, it provides your dog with human love and attention by our staff when you’re unable to!
+Lastly and most importantly, it provides your dog with human love and attention by our staff when you’re unable to.

-Unfortunately, no. For some dogs who are timid and anxious, daycare can be overwhelming and stressful causing them to become ‘distressed’ (Panting, drooling, shaking, hiding in corners, nipping at dogs that come near them, etc).
+No. Unfortunately for dogs who are timid and anxious, daycare can be overwhelming and stressful causing them to become ‘distressed’ (Panting, drooling, shaking, hiding in corners, nipping at dogs that come near them, etc).

 There are dogs with severe separation anxiety when left at daycare, causing them ‘distress’ (Chronic Howling, incessant barking, high pitch sounds, pacing, not playing with other dogs, constantly scratching at door to be let out of daycare, chewing apart furniture, walls, and door frames, etc).